 Add to floured loaf pan.

 Add the topping.
-Bake at 350° until a toothpick comes out clean.
-Exactly 1 hour for me.
+Bake at 350° until a toothpick comes out clean or the internal temperature is 200°—about 1 hour.

 Cool before cutting.

 - ¼ cup milk

 - 1 teaspoon vanilla

 - 2 cups flour

 - 1 teaspoon salt